 The North and South Pole

 Welcome to the North Pole and South Pole's page.
 On this page we will share the exciting things we learn about, the places we go and the events we take part in.
-Key information about the Foundation Stage Curriculum can also be found on this page.
+Key information about the curriculum can also be found on the Curriculum Overview page.